jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 -----

 Some of the Fundamental Principles are very clear.
 Some are not clear yet.
-The articles of the unclear Fundamental Principles will be full of details after you write them.
+The articles of the unclear Fundamental Principles might be full of details after you write them.
 Lateron the details have to moved to other articles about the other principles and aspects, that the details are about.
 The Fundamental Principles should eventually only give a summary and the correlation between other principles and aspects.
 Eventually in the explanations of the fundamental principles, everything should fall into place, and everything should be explained in a clear-cut way.
 It should be a complete introduction to my ideas, so it should make a person acquainted with the material.

 -----